Assisting physicians in the prevention and treatment of respiratory system diseases and disorders

 Online Information Session

-If you are unable to attend one of the information sessions or would prefer to view the information session online, please click on the link below.
-The information session will take approximately 45 minutes to complete.
+If you are unable to attend one of the above sessions or would prefer to participate in the session online, please complete the online information session.
+It will take approximately 45 minutes to complete.

 Investment in Your Future

 Respiratory care (RCP) courses have a variable tuition rate.
-For the 2019-2020 academic year, RCP courses have an in-district rate of $263 per credit hour.
-All other courses in the program have an in-district rate of $131.50 per credit hour.
+For the 2020-2021 academic year (fall 2020, spring 2021 and summer 2021), RCP courses are $266 per credit hour for in-district residents, and all other courses in the program have a standard in-district rate of $133 per credit hour.
 Fees are $11 per credit hour.
-View summer 2019 tuition information.
 Get more information on tuition and fees.

 Books sold separately.